 Where Does Connecticut Get Its Electricity From?

 The state of Connecticut counts on a mix of renewable energy sources and natural gas.
-According to the ELA, 43% of Connecticut’s net electricity net generation was made possible because of their Millstone nuclear power station.
-Among other sources of electricity is natural gas, ethanol, and oil.
+According to the ELA, 43% of Connecticut’s net electricity net generation was made possible because of its Millstone nuclear power station.
+Among other sources of electricity are natural gas, ethanol, and oil.

 One shining star of Connecticut’s electricity economy, however, is their growing use of biomass.
 Along with this, Connecticut has shown great strides in using clean energy.
 As of now, Connecticut has about 525 megawatts of solar photovoltaic generating capacity installed throughout the state.